 - Links to files stored in Google Drive

-- Invitations to data files like Docs, Slides, and Sheets that are active for 14 days
+- Invites to live data files like Docs, Slides, and Sheets stay active for a period of 14 days.

-- Email attachments that you can send, receive, or upload directly from devices and Drive
+You can send, receive, or directly upload email attachments from both devices and Drive.

 - Sign in to Google Admin Console using the administrative credentials.

 - Go to the Admin console on the home page and select Apps > Google Workspace > Drive and Docs.